oncojs/oncogrid/API.md

 optional configuration.
 The full description of the `params` object is as follows:

 * Required
-  * `element` - `string` - ID selector indicating to which DOM element the OncoGrid instance will use.
+  * `element` - `string selector | dom node` - indicating to which DOM element the OncoGrid instance will use.
   * `donors` - `Array` - List of objects representing donors.
 The only required field for the objects is `id`
   * `genes` - `Array` - List of objects representing genes.
 The only required field for the objects is `id`
   * `observations` - `Array` - List of objects representing mutations/observations.